 Stay in Hostel, Couchsurf or AirBnB

-Staying in hostel dorms is a must for backpacking in London and it is unfortunately still very expensive for what is usually pretty bog standard accommodation.
+Staying in hostel dorms is a must for backpacking in London and it is unfortunately still very expensive for what is usually pretty bog-standard accommodation.
 It can be a real disappointment after the incredible hostels that are on offer in Southeast Asia and Eastern Europe but unfortunately with the astronomical property prices in London you don’t get much for your money here.

 Having said that though it is worth doing some thorough research and considering which areas of the capital you do stay in.
 Paying a little more on the train or a fraction more for better quality accommodation with kitchen facilities can save you in the long run and make for a better experience.

 Couchsurfing is also a great way to visit the capital for free.
-You might get a few nights here or there staying with a local which can not only save heaps of money but that local insight can be priceless too!
+You might get a few nights here or there staying with a local who can not only save heaps of money but that local insight can be priceless too!
 It’s also good to have a local contact too if you’re planning on sticking around for longer.

-Staying in an AirBnB with a local family too is another great way to save accommodation costs as there are often some real bargains to be had.
+Staying in an Airbnb with a local family too is another great way to save accommodation costs as there are often some real bargains to be had.
 You could also find somewhere within commuting distance and have access to that local knowledge too.
 I know this is something we’ve done in Melbourne and it resulted in work and friendships over time!